 Information supplied pursuant to this MoU will be used solely in the context of cooperation activities specified in clause 2 herein.

-This MoU and all the information provided within its framework will be treated as confidential unless (i) otherwise agreed between the Parties, (ii) the information was publicly available or already (lawfully) known to the receiving Party, and/or (iii) the receiving Party has the obligation to disclose the received information under any applicable law or order by the authorities.
+The information provided within its framework will be treated as confidential whenever this is requested by the transmitting Party.

 None of the information exchanged between the Parties may be sold or otherwise transferred to third parties without the agreement of both Parties.